-- Respond to the acceptance notification-be mindful of deadlines for acceptance. - Review your award letter; accept or decline financial awards. - Meet with an academic advisor to review your degree plan and transfer credits. - Meet with the SCO to ensure all courses meet the degree plan requirements for using your GI Bill[®]; provide GI Bill[®] paperwork as requested. - Meet with a financial aid counselor for information on additional funding sources. - Attend new student or transfer student orientation programs. - Enroll in classes and purchase or rent books and supplies.
+- Respond to the acceptance notification before or by the deadline.
+You may be required to pay a nonrefundable, enrollment deposit.
+Review your award letter; accept or decline financial awards. - Meet with an academic advisor to review your degree plan and transfer credits. - Meet with the SCO to ensure all courses meet the degree plan requirements for using your GI Bill®; provide GI Bill® paperwork as requested. - Meet with a financial aid counselor to explore additional funding sources. - Attend new student or transfer student orientation programs. - Enroll in classes and purchase or rent books and supplies.

 As part of the registration process, you may be required to take a placement exam to measure your proficiency in math and English and determine your placement in college-level courses.
 If your scores indicate you are not prepared adequately for college-level work, you will be required to complete developmental courses to improve your skills.
 These courses require the same amount of time and education benefits as college courses, but the credits earned in these courses do not count toward the requirements to earn your degree.
 Academic Readiness

-Before you take the placement test and enroll in classes, you may want to do some preparation to improve your basic academic skills, especially if it has been awhile since you attended school.
+Before you take the placement test and enroll in classes, you may want to do some preparation to improve your basic academic skills, especially if it has been a while since you attended school.
 The Online Academic Skills Course (OASC) offered through DANTES assesses your academic strengths and weaknesses and provides courses to help you perform better on college entrance exams and be academically ready for college-level course work.

-- Available to all Service members and their families. - Online course available seven days a week, 24 hours a day. - Designed to build reading comprehension, vocabulary, and math skills. - Pre-assessment determines strengths and weaknesses; results are used to develop an individually customized learning path. - Each lesson teaches a specific concept or skill by using interactive exercises, practice questions, and explanations. - Provides instant feedback on progress and an overall post-assessment in each area. - Service members and their family members can register for a free account for OASC at https://dantes.petersons.com.
+- Available to all Service members and their families. - Online course available seven days a week, 24 hours a day. - Designed to build reading comprehension, vocabulary, and math skills. - Pre-assessment determines strengths and weaknesses; results are used to develop an individually customized learning path. - Each lesson teaches a specific concept or skill by using interactive exercises, practice questions, and explanations. - Provides instant feedback on progress and an overall post-assessment in each area. - Service members and their family members can register for a free account for OASC at https://dantes.petersons.com. - Download the OASC Academic Skills Training App from your app store.
+The app allows you to download the Offline Study Pack to use when the internet or Wi-Fi is not available.